Becoming an employer: what you need to know

 You won’t have to pay employer’s National Insurance on the wages of any staff members who are under 21, unless you pay them more than £815 a week.

 You may be able to reduce your employer’s National Insurance bill through the Employment Allowance, which the government introduced on 6th April 2014.
-The Employment Allowance reduces the amount of employer’s National Insurance by £2,000 a year for nearly all employers.
-Take a look at our guide to find out more.
+The Employment Allowance reduces the amount of employer’s National Insurance for nearly all employers.

 Employment Law (in association with LawBite)